designbysuren/human-voice-skill/README.md

 The rules are intentionally opinionated.
 If you have a pattern that consistently makes AI writing feel more human and is not already covered, open an issue with a before/after example.

-Pull requests that add examples for specific writing formats (changelogs, post-mortems, release notes, cold emails) are welcome.
+Pull requests adding examples for specific formats (changelogs, post-mortems, release notes, cold emails) are welcome.

 ---